Ph.D., Botanical Limnology, Michigan State University (1986)

 I am the Director of the Center for Applied Aquatic Ecology located in the Department of Applied Ecology at NCSU.
 Our research team has designed and maintained a 14-year ongoing research and monitoring program on the Neuse Estuary.
 We developed and patented an instrument that allows automated depth profiles of water quality on an hourly basis, 24/7, to track environmental changes, examine the ecology of harmful algae, and improve assessment of fish kill causality.
 We also have designed and maintained a 6-year ongoing research and monitoring program in three major potable water supply reservoirs in North Carolina.
 We are working to combine our real-time, automated sampling capability with microarrays to detect toxic cyanobacteria (blue-green algae), pesticides and other CECs, and microbial pathogens to improve early warning systems to safeguard public water supplies.
 We recently completed a decadal study on land use changes in the Neuse watershed, emphasizing the importance of both urban and agricultural pollutant sources.
 We documented a striking increase in ammonium concentrations, by more than 500%, in surface waters affected by numerous confined swine feed operations.
 The increased ammonium supply is significantly related to an increase in algal species such as the raphidophyte, Heterosigma akashiwo, that is potentially toxic to humans.
 In earlier work, we co-discovered potentially toxic estuarine dinoflagellates (Pfiesteria piscicida, P. shumwayae), stimulated by nutrient over-enrichment, than can cause major fish kills.
 The findings provided the foundation for recent research by toxin chemists at NOAA (Charleston, SC), who described a group of potent Pfiesteria toxins, new to science, with potential application in treating memory disorders.

-Burkholder JM, Frazier W, Rothenberger MB (2008, accepted) Source water assessment and treatment strategies for harmful and noxious algae.
-In: Algae Manual, by the American Water Works Association (AWWA).
-AWWA, Denver.
+Burkholder JM, Frazier W, Rothenberger MB (2010) Source water assessment and treatment strategies for harmful and noxious algae, pp. 299-328.
+In: Algae Manual, AWWA Manual 57, by the American Water Works Association, Denver, CO.

-Heisler J, Glibert P, Burkholder J, Anderson D, Cochlan W, Dennison W, Gobler C, Dortch Q, Heil C, Humphries E, Lewitus A, Magnien R, Marshall H, Stockwell D, Suddleson M. (2008, accepted) Eutrophication and harmful algal blooms: A scientific consensus.
-Harmful Algae.
+Heisler J, Glibert P, Burkholder J, Anderson D, Cochlan W, Dennison W, Gobler C, Dortch Q, Heil C, Humphries E, Lewitus A, Magnien R, Marshall H, Stockwell D, Suddleson M. (2008) Eutrophication and harmful algal blooms: A scientific consensus.
+Harmful Algae 8: 3-13.

 Touchette BW, Burkholder JM, Allen EH, Alexander JL, Kinder CA, James J, Britton CH (2007) Eutrophication and cyanobacteria blooms in run-of-river impoundments in North Carolina, U.S.A.
 Lake and Reservoir Management23:179-192.